 Description: Free text that is added optionally by users who care about informing people about their package.
 This text description may be entered at the time of the creation of the package and it may be edited at any time later.

-Licenses: Any open-source licenses that apply to the software in the package.
-The license can be selected from a drop-down list that appears as you start typing the name of the license.
+Licenses: Any licenses that apply to the software in the package.
+The license can be selected from a drop-down list of industry standard OSS licenses in the Bintray UI, requested as a new OSS license, or created as a proprietary license (available only for premium plan).

 Tags: Text tags are keywords and/or terms assigned to the package according to topic or theme and are designed to help other users search for the package.
 Tags may (optionally) be entered either at the time of the package’s creation and may (optionally) be edited at any time later.